 Vitamin C’s antioxidant properties lower the formation of free radicals and minimize its effect on the body.

-People consuming larger than the normal recommended quantities of Vitamin C have been found to have healthy strong hair.
+People consuming larger than the normally recommended quantities of Vitamin C have been found to have healthy strong hair.

-Hair loss can be affected by diet so a good balanced diet is a great start.
+Hair loss can be affected by diet so a well balanced diet is a great start.